sosedoff/lxc-tools/README.md

 ## Tools

-Set of scripts are written in Ruby, so you'll have to install it on host machine first.

-Currently available tools:

 - `lxc-setup-network` - Setup and configure bridge interface for containers
 - `lxc-setup-container` - Create and configure a new LXC container
 - `lxc-setup-rootfs` - Create and configure rootfs for containers